matthewgream/weather/README.md

 In this case, the server components (ecowitt2mqtt, mosquitto, nodejs) are housed on a Raspberry Pi Zero (32 bit) running DietPI with an Ethernet HAT, paired with a Ecowitt GW1100 as a sink, both of which are mounted outside (for proximity to sensors in a lake) in an IP67 case and powered by PoE.
 There are two other sinks (WS3900 consoles) inside separate houses that are also delivering to the server.
+Furthermore, the server periodically captures, stores and renders images from a local webcamera RTSP stream using ffmpeg.

 ## display (hardware)